Planning a home appraisal? Discover how long the appraisal process takes and get insights for a smooth experience. Truehold answers your questions.

 You can expect a home appraisal to take a minimum of two days.
 More commonly, appraisals are completed between one and two weeks.
 This turnaround time depends on:

-If you are wondering, how much does a home appraisal cost, this also depends on a variety of factors such as the size of your property, condition of your property, and more.
+If you are wondering, how much does a home appraisal cost, this also depends on a variety of factors such as the size of your property, the condition of your property, and more.

 The home visit is the most important component of a home appraisal in terms of identifying the specific value of your unique property.
 Depending on the size, condition, and features of your home, site visits can take anywhere from 15 minutes to several hours.
 Typically, visits last between 30 and 45 minutes.1